sunomura/commercialization-public/customize/enterprise/unified-write-filter.md

 The overlay does not mirror the entire volume, but dynamically grows to keep track of redirected writes.
 Generally the overlay is stored in system memory, although you can cache a portion of the overlay on a physical volume.

-**Note**
+> [!Note]
-UWF fully supports the NTFS file system; however, during device startup, NTFS file system journal files can write to a protected volume before UWF has loaded and started protecting the volume.
+> UWF fully supports the NTFS file system; however, during device startup, NTFS file system journal files can write to a protected volume before UWF has loaded and started protecting the volume.